 - To provide new and mid-career teachers at-risk of leaving the profession with useful resources and support in the classroom

 - To build long-term, collaborative partnerships between teachers and scientists through a statewide professional learning community

 - To provide high-quality professional development opportunities for Florida public school teachers

-- To provide Florida K-12 public school students with experiences rooted in current Earth systems science research
+- To provide Florida K-12 public school students with experiences rooted in current Earth systems science research and science role models

 - K-12 teacher professional development & resources

 - Scientist classroom visits

 Hover your mouse over the map below to see how many scientist classroom visits have been completed in a particular county during the 2020-2021 school year.